dreamcatcher-tech/dreamcatcher-tech/website/blog/2024-10-15-napp-package-format.md

 browsers by leveraging modern web technologies, enabling developers to build rich, interactive web applications with minimal configuration.

+Further, because of the portability that json functions bring, a browser can request a napp to be run on far away computers, and still have it behave programmatically like it is running locally.

+## Streaming data

+Because JSON can be streamed, results can be streamed down over time.
+If the results were static files, we can stream the files down however this is only for the case where the files are computed before the response.

+Files that are generated in a streaming fashion could be handled by either a collection of commits that hold the incremental changes, or by a sideband mode that streams up to certain "keyframes" at which point a commit of the data is made, which serves for resumption and repeatability

+## Event streams

+Whilst the request response paradigm doesn't directly support event interfaces, the same effect can be achieved by two means.
+One is to watch a file on the filesystem and receive changes in that file, and the other is the client could register a channel with the host and receive reverse json invocations which would represent events.

 ### AI and LLM Integration

 By exposing functions that are optimized for AI-driven invocation, "napp"